JoshIsAStudent/physical-computing/tumblr-blog/posts/01-photoresistor-decoder.md

 }
 ```

 We now have everything we need to create our loop function.
+Here we store the signal from the potential divider in variable `s`, output that value to the serial port, and then one by one decode each bit and update our digital outputs accordingly.

 ```C
 void loop() {